ibm-cloud-docs/AnalyticsEngine/whitelisting-access.md

 To do this, you need the list of all public or private IPs (depending on your network access method) that belong to your {{site.data.keyword.iae_full_notm}} instance so that you can add this list to the firewall rules at your destination.

 You can get the list of IPs from the `Get Details of Analytics Engine` API.
-See [Get details of Analytics Engine API](https://cloud.ibm.com/apidocs/ibm-analytics-engine#get-details-of-analytics-engine).
+See [Get details of Analytics Engine API](https://cloud.ibm.com/apidocs/ibm-analytics-engine#get-details-of-analytics-engine) for more information.
 The response JSON returns the `public_ip` and `private_ip` ranges of each node of the cluster.